Below we have mentioned some common types of lubricants and their applications:

 - Unlike grease, oils do not create significant resistance, making them ideal for applications requiring minimal friction.

-- If you need to lubricate something that is difficult to reach or disassemble, oils can be wicked into tight spaces, providing adequate lubrication without the need for disassembly.
+- If you need to lubricate something difficult to reach or disassemble, oils can be wicked into tight spaces, providing adequate lubrication without disassembly.

 When Not to Use

-- Using oil lubricants is not suitable for machines or parts that are dirty or dusty, as adding oil to a compromised surface will increase friction and cause the oil to thicken.
+- Using oil lubricants is not suitable for machines or dirty or dusty parts, as adding oil to a compromised surface will increase friction and cause the oil to thicken.
 In addition, if the surface is not clean, oils with low viscosity may drip or run, making them ineffective for lubrication.

 - Oil lubricants are not recommended in wet environments as they will be washed away.
 Although oil can repel water to some extent, it absorbs water over time, reducing its adhesion and causing the parts to be washed away.
 This is a common misconception that oil makes things waterproof.